-- Keeping Children Safe In Education (September 2022) ('KCSIE') including Annex A and B - KCSIE incorporates the additional statutory guidance 'Disqualification under the Childcare Act 2006 (September 2018)' - o KCSIE also provides links to various toolkits and additional advice and support - Working Together to Safeguard Children (July 2018) ('WT') - Information sharing: advice for practitioners providing safeguarding services (July 2018)
+- Keeping Children Safe In Education (September 2023) ('KCSIE') including Annex A and B - KCSIE incorporates the additional statutory guidance 'Disqualification under the Childcare Act 2006 (September 2018)' - o KCSIE also provides links to various toolkits and additional advice and support

-- Prevent Duty Guidance: for England and Wales (April 2021) ('Prevent').
-Prevent is supplemented by non-statutory guidance and a briefing note: - The Prevent Duty: Departmental advice for schools and childminders (June 2015) - The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships, and sex education (RSE) and health education (September 2021) - The DDCMS / UKIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (December 2020) - The Charities Commission guidance 'Safeguarding and protecting people for charities and trustees' (June 2022)
+- Working Together to Safeguard Children (July 2018) ('WT') - Information sharing: advice for practitioners providing safeguarding services (July 2018) - Prevent Duty Guidance: for England and Wales (April 2021) ('Prevent').
+Prevent is supplemented by non-statutory guidance and a briefing note: - The Prevent Duty: Departmental advice for schools and childminders (June 2015) - o The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships, and sex education (RSE) and health education (September 2021) - Behaviour in schools (September 2022) - Working together to improve school attendance (April 2022) - Keeping children safe in out of school settings (April 2022) - The Charities Commission guidance 'Safeguarding and protecting people for charities and trustees' (June 2022)

-This policy also takes into account the procedures and practice of West Sussex County Council as part of the inter-agency safeguarding procedures set up by the Local Safeguarding Children Executive (LSCE).
+This policy also takes into account the procedures and practice of West Sussex County Council as part of the multi-agency safeguarding procedures set up by the Local Safeguarding Children Executive (LSCE).